TeamRizu/outfox-wikijs/user-guide/config/preferences.md

 ### ConstantUpdateDeltaSeconds

-Experimantal feature that forces a specific update loop, in seconds.
+Experimental feature that forces a specific update loop, in seconds.
 Having a value of ``0.0`` disables it.

 Default value: 0.000000